li779/LumenTree/README.md

 ---
 ### Known Issues
 There is a known issue with the NanoGUI version that Nori uses: on Linux systems with an integrated Intel GPU, a bug in the Mesa graphics drivers causes the GUI to freeze on startup.
 A workaround is to temporarily switch to an older Mesa driver to run Nori.
-This can be done by running
+This can be done by running.
 ```
 export MESA_LOADER_DRIVER_OVERRIDE=i965
 ```